Welcome to IEEE Oceanic Engineering Society

 Empowering the Next Generation of Oceanic Engineers

 The IEEE OES Young Professionals Community invites ambitious and forward-thinking individuals to take a leadership role within the society.
-By participating in the YP-BOOST program, you’ll have the opportunity to attend meetings, contribute to various committees, and play an integral role in organizing OCEANS conferences.
+By participating in the YP Ambassador program, you’ll have the opportunity to attend meetings, contribute to various committees, and play an integral role in organizing OES supported conferences.

 IEEE OES